 Stack Boots and Heads: This duct work directs air travel vertically within thin walls.
 The vertical ducts are the stacks and the bottom of the stacks are the boots.

 Thermal Units: This component is mainly common in multi-zone systems.
 Different types of thermal units are fan-powered boxes, induction terminal unit, and variable air volume boxes.

 Turning Vanes: This component guides air through the duct-work changes.
 This allows air flow to flow easier without turbulence and friction.

 Vibration Isolators: This component is installed near the air handle to contain vibration and noise.
 The vibration isolators is made with rubberized canvas material.

 Volume Control Dampers: This component is used for controlling the airflow volume to the different parts of the system.
 The volume control dampers may be either manual or automatic.

 When searching for a commercial space, the heating and cooling are an important feature to consider.
 To keep the cost of the HVAC system down, it is recommended for duct cleaning, routine inspection, and any repairs.
 This will maintain the HVAC system at the best level and keep your space comfortable.

-There are many office spaces available with pre-existing ductwork or a raw office that needs ductwork.
+There are many office spaces available with per-existing duct-work or a raw office that needs duct-work.